mongodb/mongo-php-driver-legacy/CONTRIBUTING.md

 Some notes about the template:

-* Please use a collection named after the ticket number (for easier tracking)
 * The exit(0); statement allows you to run the testcase standalone from the command line (without running it via run-tests.php) and see what is going on without being flooded with hundred of lines from the --EXPECTF-- section.